Archaeological Research Facility

 The Center for Boys and Men

-The Center for Boys and Men promotes research and community outreach in areas related to the psychological well-being of boys and men.
-The center facilitates scholarly work on male gender role norms and diverse forms of masculinity and how they intersect with mental health.
-The center also provides programs and trainings for local professionals in schools, mental health agencies, hospitals and independent practice to help them respond to the mental health needs of boys and men.
-Special emphasis is given to issues where male gender norms affect the diverse communities within Southern California.
+The Center for Boys and Men promotes scholarship and community outreach on the psychological well-being of boys and men.
+The center focuses on healthy and positive lives for boys and men while building community and connection for people of all genders.
+The center facilitates scholarly work on masculinities, intersecting identities, and the connection with mental health and well-being.
+Equally importantly, the center provides programs and trainings for professionals in schools, mental health agencies, health care settings, and independent practice to assist others in supporting the varied health needs of boys and men.
+Special emphasis is given to issues affecting boys and men in the diverse communities within Southern California.

 Center for Cancer Disparities Research

 The Center for Cancer Disparities Research was established in 2006 to address the increasing burden of cancer health disparities.
-In the U.S. cancer is the second most common cause of death, with ethnically diverse and other medically underserved populations disproportionately affected due to factors such as lack of access to care, unavailability of quality care and treatment, lifestyle/prevention factors, language barriers and poverty.
+In the U.S., cancer is the second most common cause of death, with ethnically diverse and other medically underserved populations disproportionately affected due to factors such as lack of access to care, unavailability of quality care and treatment, lifestyle/prevention factors, language barriers, and poverty.
 The mission of the center is to promote scholarship and creative activities to improve the cancer-related health of diverse and underserved populations, as well as augment student pedagogical experiences via research training in emerging preventive and data science fields.
-Please contact Dr. Archana McEligot, center director, at 657-278-3822.

 Center for Children Who Stutter